valkey-io/valkey-doc/docs/reference/modules/modules-api-ref.md

                          the arguments that are channels.

-The last three parameters specify which arguments of the new command are Redis keys.
+The last three parameters specify which arguments of the new command are Valkey keys.
 See [https://redis.io/commands/command](https://redis.io/commands/command) for more information.

 * `firstkey`: One-based index of the first argument that's a key.
               Position 0 is always the command name itself.